-* Digital/humanities laboratories: Studying the implementation and impact of a new infrastructure for the humanities
+* Digital/humanities laboratories: Studying a new infrastructure for the humanities

 - U. Pawlicka-Deger, “A Laboratory as Critical Infrastructure in the Humanities”.
-The Department of Digital Humanities, King’s College London, UK (23 May 2019) (slides presentation)
+The Department of Digital Humanities, King’s College London, UK.
+The keynote was part of the Willard McCarty Fellowship at King’s (23 May 2019) (slides presentation)

 - U. Pawlicka-Deger, “Mapping a History of the Humanities and Media Labs”, Global Digital Humanities Symposium, Michigan State University, U.S. (21-22 March 2019) (slides presentation)

 - U. Pawlicka, “Mapping the Humanities and Media Labs”, “DH Aalto” seminar in the Department of Mechanical Engineering, Aalto University (07 February 2018)

 - U. Pawlicka, “The Laboratory Turn in the Humanities”.
 The Department of Media, Aalto University (03 October 2017)